maxime-tournier/maxime-tournier.github.com/notes/ddg.md

 where the $$1$$-form $$a = \inner{a^\sharp, .}$$ is represented by
 vector $$a^\sharp$$.
 Notice how the interior product with $$a^\sharp$$ pushes inner products involving $$a$$ down the right-hand side
-$$2$$-form $$c \wedge d$$, which is passed directly to the interior product so the formula extends directly to a non-decomposable right-hand side by bilinearity:
+$$2$$-form $$c \wedge d$$.
+What is more, $$c \wedge d$$ is passed directly to the interior product so the formula extends directly to a non-decomposable right-hand side by linearity:

 $$\inner{a \wedge b, \omega} = \inner{b, \iota_{a^\sharp}\omega}$$

-It is not too hard to check that this is indeed still a *symmetric* bilinear form, but positive definiteness requires a bit more scrutiny.
+and proceed similarly for a non-decomposable left-hand side by linearity.
+It is not too hard to check that what we obtain is indeed still a *symmetric* bilinear form (expand everything down to decomposable forms, on which the inner product is symmetric, then recompose), but positive definiteness requires a bit more scrutiny.
 Let us consider a non-decomposable $$2$$-form $$\omega = a
 \wedge b + c \wedge d$$.
 Then we get: